 Spaces in the River Detectives program are limited.
 Applications generally open in November for the following school year.

-Keep up to date with environmental volunteering in the Corangamite region including the Waterwatch, EstuaryWatch and Western District Ramsar Lakes Photopoint monitoring programs.
+Keep up to date with environmental volunteering in the Corangamite region including the WaterWatch, EstuaryWatch and Western District Ramsar Lakes Photopoint monitoring programs.
 Learn how we track the health of waterways and catchments and discover community engagement events and opportunities happening across the region.

-Deirdre Murphy - deirdre.murphy@ccma.vic.gov.au
+Rebecca McCristal - rebecca.mccristal@ccma.vic.gov.au

 These programs are supported by Barwon Water, Central Highlands Water and City of Ballarat.